geudde/attic-chest/pages/13.reference/01.porden/docs.md

 By one decisive blow to end the fight,

-To win or die ; and while the king addrest ~\
+To win or die; and while the king addrest ~\

 A mortal stroke at his defenceless breast, V

-He lurn'd the sword aside, and onward prest ; J
+He lurn'd the sword aside, and onward prest; J

 Then where thick plates of well-wrought brass unite